Introduction to the Open Access Article Publication Subvention Fund (OAAPSF)

 The faculty created the MIT Faculty Open Access Policy as a first step to redress imbalances in the scholarly publishing system.
 This fund represents another such step.

-Contact Ellen Duranceau, 617-253-8483, Program Manager, Scholarly Publishing & Licensing, with any questions about the fund or this process.
+Contact Ellen Finnie, 617-253-8483, Head, Scholarly Communications & Collections Strategy, with any questions about the fund or this process.

 - MIT Libraries news story